webex/components/CONTRIBUTING.md

 - **test**: Adding missing tests or correcting existing tests

 #### Scope
 The scope should indicate what is being changed.
-Generally, these should match component or adapter names.
-For example, `WebexComponent`, `WebexAdapter`, etc. Other than those, `tooling` tends to be the most common.
+Generally, these should match name of the file where the change occurs.
+For example, `WebexAvatar`, `PeopleJsonAdapter`, etc.
+Other than those, for tooling changes, use the name of the tool where changes occur.

+Following these guidelines will help you separate your changes into commits that reflect discrete, incremental changes.

 #### Subject
 The subject contains succinct description of the change: